JaneliaSciComp/exllsm-circuit-reconstruction/docs/SynapsePrediction.md

 3) runs post-processing steps on the postsynaptic channel result (image closing, watershed segmentation and a size filter) and identifies connections as post-processed postsynaptic sites that colocalize with neuron 1 presynaptic sites
 4) identifies presynpatic sites that colocalize with stage 3 results

-This workflow depends on masked neuron channels obtained with one of the [Neuron Segmentation Workflows](NeuronSegmentation.md).
+This workflow requires masked neuron channels (see [Neuron Segmentation Workflows](NeuronSegmentation.md)).

 ### Required Parameters